kossnocorp/superstate/README.md

 ## Acknowledgments

-Special thanks to [Eric Vicenti](https://github.com/ericvicenti) for donatime the npm package name `superstate` to this project.
+Special thanks to [Eric Vicenti](https://github.com/ericvicenti) for donating the npm package name `superstate` to this project.

 The project wouldn't exist without the [XState](https://stately.ai/docs/xstate) library, a great source of inspiration and knowledge.